 My Hopes and Future Outlook

 I hope what I am writing will make not just interesting reading but also will make you consider again what you are eating and what you are feeding your children and partners.

 It will also give us a chance to discover simple delicious and nutritious home cooked meals and become even more imaginative.

 For me, had I not become prematurely menopausal I am not sure I would have believed in the strength of self healing and the power of food as medicine.
 Also, in 2012, I succumbed to pressure from friends and family and started having small amounts of dairy and eggs, mostly when I was eating out.
 I started putting on weight and my cholesterol levels went up but most importantly, I felt ashamed that this lifestyle and ethical choice I so believed in, was not one I was able to follow.

-My husband who continued to eat eggs, some dairy and fish as he thought it was healthy, became diabetic and overweight in spite of several diet attempts and three years ago became a whole food plant based vegan after watching the movie, Forks over Knives.
-Definitely, a case of husband not listening to wife’s advice for all those years but taking advice from a stranger.
+My husband who continued to eat eggs, some dairy and fish as he thought it was healthy, became diabetic and overweight in spite of several diet attempts and four years ago became a whole food plant based vegan after watching the movie, Forks over Knives.
 His only regret now is not becoming vegan earlier.
 Needless to say, he has lost a significant amount of weight (50 pounds) on a plant based diet and kept it off and reversed his diabetes.
 He has a strong family history of diabetes.